• Skip to main content

 • Unsalted butter - Softened butter adds an essential rich, buttery flavor, while also keeping these cookies super tender.

 • Powdered sugar - The light & fluffy texture of powdered sugar creates a more tender cookie that practically melts in your mouth.
-Granulated sugar can make the cookies turn a darker color and it won't distribute throughout the dough as easily, since the sugar granules are larger.
+In recipe testing, granulated sugar didn't distribute throughout the dough as easily.

 • Vanilla extract